-While the entire carob bean is dried for use, cacao beans are traditionally fermented to reduce bitterness, intensify flavor, and break down phytic acid.
+- While the entire carob bean is dried for use, cacao beans are traditionally fermented to reduce bitterness, to intensify flavor, and to break down phytic acid.
 After fermentation, only the seeds of the fruit are dried for further processing and consumption.

-Another major difference in the composition of these two foods is the presence or absence of stimulants.
-Chocolate contains both theobromine and caffeine, whereas carob contains neither.
+- Chocolate contains two stimulants, theobromine and caffeine, whereas carob contains neither.
 This means that carob won’t give you an instant energy boost, but that it is also free of pesky side effects such as heart palpitations, insomnia, and the jitters.
 For children, pregnant women, and those sensitive to caffeine, this lack of stimulants is what makes carob an appealing alternative to chocolate.

 What Does Carob Taste Like?

 For bakers – and for all beings in possession of taste buds – perhaps the most pressing question is how the two compare in terms of flavor.
 Is carob a convincing substitute for chocolate?
 In a word: NO. Sandra Boynton, well-known children’s writer and author of Chocolate: The Consuming Passion, says it best:

 Some consider carob to be a reasonable substitute for chocolate because it has some similar nutrients (calcium, phosphorus) and because it can – when combined with vegetable fat and sugar – be made to approximate the color and consistency of chocolate.
 Of course, the same arguments can also be made in favor of dirt.
 (27)